Introduction To Data Mining

 - When the decision trees are fairly large, the stumps become weaker.

 It is one of the best algorithms available.
 This algorithm works on the basis information gain while generating decision trees.
 It generates a classifier in the form of a decision tree and in the nodes of this tree, fills with attributes which will be best suited for the decision tree.
 Each such node is called a data point.

-Classifier: It is data mining tool which takes set of input variables and try to classify and predict its type.
-The attribute with the highest normalised information gain is taken into consideration for making the decision of that class of decision tree.
+Classifier: It is data mining tool that takes a set of input variables and tries to classify and predict their type.
+The attribute with the highest normalized information gain is taken into consideration for making the decision of that class of decision tree.
 This repeats over each node and thus the tree goes on building up from top to bottom.
-In order to control discrete attributes, it splits the nodes into groups which are more than and less than a threshold value which is defined by the user.
-It also removes the branches which don’t help in the decision making & replace them with leaf nodes.
+In order to control discrete attributes, it splits the nodes into groups that are more than and less than a threshold value which is defined by the user.
+It also removes the branches which don’t help in the decision-making & replace them with leaf nodes.

 C4.5 uses the entropy of data as the key classifier attribute.

 Advantages Of C4.5 Algorithm

 - Efficient in terms of both memory and time.